SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Conclusions

 \section{Conclusions}

-We developed the SOMOSPIE spatial inference system for soil moisture.
-This suite of cyberinfrastructure tools tackles the main limitations of satellite soil moisture: the coarse granularity and the spatial information gaps.
-We demonstrate the potential of our engine by comparing and testing data driven decisions to predict the spatial variability of soil moisture across the Middle Atlantic region of the United States.
-The functionalities of SOMOSPIE include different options for data preprocessing, variable selection, and model selection.
-We provide hydrologically meaningful prediction factors for soil moisture based on topographic constraints and assess the impact of data preprocessing decisions (i.e., prediction domain and multivariate statistics for dimension reduction) on the accuracy of soil moisture predictions from the original ($\approx\!27\times27$ km grids) satellite product to finer granularity ($1\times1$ km grids).
-Our inference engine includes machine learning methods based on kernels (i.e., kNN) and regression trees (i.e., Random Forests), but is also able to implement more flexible and sophisticated models, such as HYPPO, not previously used for downscaling spatial data.
-We additionally provide a variety of data driven model decisions suitable for maximizing the accuracy of soil moisture predictions.
-Random Forests and HYPPO showed a higher prediction capacity than kNN.
-Our multi-modeling engine was able to reproduce the spatial variability of satellite soil moisture estimates at $1\times1$ km grids with $\geq 50\%$ accuracy using terrain parameters as prediction factors for soil moisture.
-Random Forest and kNN showed similar discrepancies with the original product, while HYPPO showed smaller differences against the original product.
-Thus, we demonstrate the functionality of our tool to assess model agreement and distinguish well-predicted and poorly-predicted areas.
-Therefore, we provide insights to identify where and why different methods yield different prediction outcomes.
+We developed the SOMOSPIE spatial inference engine for soil moisture data.
+This suite of cyberinfrastructure tools tackles the two main limitations of satellite-based soil moisture information: coarse granularity and spatial gaps.
+We demonstrate the potential of our engine by testing and comparing modeling decisions to predict the spatial variability of soil moisture across the Middle Atlantic Coastal Plains region of the United States.
+The modeling functionalities of SOMOSPIE include options for variable selection, data preprocessing, and method selection.
+Along with satellite-based soil moisture information, we integrate hydrologically meaningful prediction factors for soil moisture based on topography.
+Data preprocessing capabilities include training domain selection and data dimension reduction.
+For modeling method selection, our inference engine includes standard machine learning methods based on kernels (i.e., KKNN) and regression trees (i.e., Random Forests), and also integrates new modeling functionality with novel methods, such as HYPPO, not previously used for downscaling spatial data.